nexendrie/nexendrie.gitlab.io/contributing.md

 * Documentation

-Some of our packages are missing documentation, documentation of some packages is outdated/could use better wording.
+Documentation of some packages is outdated/could use better wording.
 Any help is welcome.

 * Bugs